JinqianPan/MRISeqClassifier/README.md

 >            |- test
 >                 |- ...
 > ```

+### Results for the Remaining MRI Sequence Types in the NACC Dataset
+We offer the result for the rest NACC MRI Sequence type in [Google Drive](https://drive.google.com/drive/folders/1kY7bkytT5G3ihGefWhfwZOErwvvaufC5?usp=sharing).

 ## Quick start
 If you just want to use this tool to classify MRI images, please use the code below: